Microbiology, Infection & Immunity

 Offered SPR, 1.5 credits, Course not currently being offered

-CONJ 557 – Microbial Evolution
+CONJ 557 – Microbial Evolution and Ecology

 Selected topics in microbial evolution including evidence for early life on Earth, molecular mechanisms of bacterial and viral evolution, speciation, adaptive niche differentiation, bioinformatics tools to detect selection, and evolution of the virulence and pandemic spread.
+Prerequisite(s): MICROM 412 or general biology background

 Provides a strong foundation in biochemistry, molecular biology, and genetics for students interested in disease.
 Principles illustrated through examples focusing on pathogens, and infectious and non-infectious disease.
-Offered jointly with PABIO 551A.
+Prerequisite(s): Undergraduate-level coursework in molecular biology or biochemistry, or permission of instructor.

-Offered AUT, 4.0 credits, Weeks 1-10, Offered every year
+Offered AUT, 4.0 credits, Weeks 1-10, every year.
+Will be offered in AUT 2025

 IMMUN 441 – Introduction to Immunology

-Offered AUT, 4.0 credits, Weeks 1-10, Offered every year
+Offered AUT, 4.0 credits, Weeks 1-10, every year.
+Will be offered in AUT 2025

 IMMUN 538 – Immunological Based Diseases and Treatments